Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 The same approach for the multi-jet background estimate described in Section~\ref{sec:BG_QCD} is used for the Intermediate stau channels, with the following changes.
 The sign of the electric charge of the two $\tau$-leptons (OS or SS), and \mttwo\ and m$_{{\mathrm T}\text{sum}}$ are used to define the control regions and validation regions, as shown in Table~\ref{tab:abcddef}.
 In the C1C1 and C1N2OS scenarios, the \mttwo\ variable is used to distinguish the regions of the ABCD method, while $m_{{\mathrm T}\text{sum}}$ is used for the C1N2SS channel.
 In all validation regions and both sets of CR-B and CR-C, the events are required to satisfy a di-$\tau$ trigger, instead of the di-$\tau$ + \met\ trigger in the Intermediate stau channel to increase the statistics from the lower \met\ requirements.
 The offline $\met > 150\,\GeV$ requirement is also removed.
 The di-$\tau$ trigger requires the identification of two hadronically decaying $\tau$-leptons with transverse momenta exceeding the same set of thresholds for the di-$\tau$ + \met trigger, such that no bias on the $\tau$-leptons is introduced.

-Agreement between data and the estimated SM background is found for the \mttwo\ and $m_{\mathrm{T}\mathrm{sum}}$ distributions in the validation regions, as shown in Figure~\ref{fig:ABCD-vali}.
-Several signal reference points targeting sensitivity to LM and HM SRs are also shown to highlight the potential signal contamination in the VRs.
+The estimated SM background is found to agree with the data for the \mttwo\ and $m_{\mathrm{T}\mathrm{sum}}$ distributions in the validation regions, as shown in Figure~\ref{fig:ABCD-vali}.
+Several signal reference points targeting sensitivity to LM and HM SRs are also shown to highlight the small signal contamination in the VRs.